 SDK Usage

 The timedb SDK provides a high-level Python interface for working with time series data.
-It handles unit conversion, series management, and DataFrame operations automatically.
+It uses a fluent API to manage series with automatic unit conversion, label filtering, and versioning support.

 Getting Started